xbrowsersync/api/README.md

 Config Setting | Description | Default Value
 -------------- | ----------- | -------------
 `allowedOrigins` | Array of origins permitted to access the service.
 Each origin can be a `String` or a `RegExp`.
 For example `[ 'http://example1.com', /\.example2\.com$/ ]` will accept any request from `http://example1.com` or from a subdomain of `example2.com`.
 If the array is empty, all origins are permitted | `[]` (All origins permitted)
-`dailyNewSyncsLimit` | The maximum number of new syncs that a single IP address can create per day.
-If this setting is enabled, logs are created in newsynclogs collection to track IP addresses (cleared the following day).
-Set as `0` to disable. | `3`
+`dailyNewSyncsLimit` | The maximum number of new syncs that a user can create per day - helps to prevent abuse of the service.
+If this setting is enabled, IP addresses are added to newsynclogs collection to track usage which is cleared down each day.
+Set as `0` to disable (allows users to create as many syncs as they want). | `3`
 `db.authSource` | The database to use for authentication. | `admin` `db.connTimeout` | The connection timeout period to use for MongoDB.
 Using a high value helps prevent dropped connections in a hosted environment. | `30000` (30 secs)
 `db.host` | The MongoDB server address to connect to, either a hostname, IP address, or UNIX domain socket. | `127.0.0.1`